Gelfand-Tsetlin polytopes and random contractions away from the limiting shapes: Abstract

 \section{Abstract}

 In this paper, we consider a sequence of selfadjoint matrices $A_n$ having a limiting spectral distribution as $n\to \infty$, and we consider a sequence of full flags $\{0\le p_1^n\le\ldots\le p_i^n\le\ldots\le 1_n\}$ chosen at random according to the uniform measure on full flag manifolds.
 We are interested in the behaviour of the extremal eigenvalues of $p_i^nA_np_i^n$.
 This problem is known to be equivalent to the study of uniform probability measures on Gelfand-Tsetlin polytopes.
 Our main results consist in explicit uniform estimates for extremal eigenvalues, and the fact that an outlier behavior has an exponentially small probability.
-This problem is of intrinsic interest in random matrix theory, but it has also a strong motivation and some applications in quantum information, which we discuss.
+This problem is of intrinsic interest in random matrix theory, but it was motivated from a problem in Quantum Information Theory, which we discuss.
 The proofs rely on a reinterpretation of the problem with the help of determinantal point processes and the techniques are based on steepest descent analysis.